-STUDENT ACKNOWLEDGEMENT: Initial and sign below:

-I have received and read the ATI RESOURCES POLICY.
+STUDENT ACKNOWLEDGEMENT Initial all and sign below: I have received a copy of and have read the ATI RESOURCES POLICY.
 ATI Confidentiality Statement: I understand that "All test questions are the copyrighted property of ATI.
 It is a violation of law to copy or give others any part of the ATI test.
 If you violate this, ATI may seek legal action and you could be subject to civil and criminal penalties" (Assessment Technologies Institute.
 (2020).
 ATI proctor process guide.
 Author).
 This statement applies to any Practice or Proctored Assessments.

-- I understand that academic dishonesty concerning the use of ATI assessment products can result in being denied access to all ATI site assessments and products as well as potential civil or criminal penalties, as well as disciplinary action deemed necessary by GHSON. - The Graham Hospital School of Nursing ACADEMIC DISHONESTY policy (GHSON Student Handbook: ACADEMIC DISHONESTY) prohibits academic dishonesty, which includes but is not limited to, cheating, plagiarism, falsification, fabrication, any abuse of academic materials, and complicity in academic dishonesty which includes all ATI materials that may be used in your curriculum.
-Sharing academic materials in any form is academic dishonesty. - I understand that it is my responsibility to utilize all of the ATI books, tutorials, modules, learning systems/remediation, practice assessments, focused reviews and other ATI resources to the best of my ability.
+I understand that academic dishonesty concerning the use of ATI assessment products can result in being denied access to all ATI site assessments and products as well as potential civil or criminal penalties, as well as disciplinary action deemed necessary by Graham Hospital School of Nursing (GHSON).
+The Graham Hospital School of Nursing ACADEMIC DISHONESTY policy (GHSON Student Handbook: ACADEMIC DISHONESTY) prohibits academic dishonesty, which includes but is not limited to, cheating, plagiarism, falsification, fabrication, any abuse of academic materials, and complicity in academic dishonesty which includes all ATI materials that may be used in your curriculum.
+Sharing academic materials in any form is academic dishonesty.
+I understand that it is my responsibility to utilize all of the ATI books, tutorials, modules, learning systems/remediation, practice assessments, focused reviews and other ATI resources to the best of my ability.
+Signature\\\\\ Printed Name Date \\\\\